Lily Eskelsen García: Labor leadership

-She was married to Ruel Eskelsen, who died in 2011.
-She is currently married to graphic artist Alberto Garcia with whom she published the 2014 book, Rabble Rousers: Fearless Fighters for Social Justice.

 Politics and controversy

-In 1998, she was the first Hispanic person to be chosen as the Democratic Party's nominee for a U.S. Congressional seat in Utah, raising almost $1 million, and receiving 45% of the vote, ultimately losing to incumbent Merrill Cook in the general election.
+In 1998, she was the first Hispanic person to be chosen as the Democratic Party's nominee for a U.S. congressional seat in Utah, raising almost $1 million, and receiving 45% of the vote, ultimately losing to incumbent Merrill Cook in the general election.

 In 2000, she served as a member of President Bill Clinton's White House Strategy Session on Improving Hispanic Education, and in 2011, President Obama named her a member of the President's Advisory Commission on Educational Excellence for Hispanics.

 In November 2015, Eskelsen Garcia received backlash for comments she made during the Campaign for America's Future Awards Gala.
 During a speech, she said, "We diversify our curriculum instruction to meet the personal individual needs of all of our students, the blind, the hearing impaired, the physically challenged, the gifted and talented, the chronically tarded and the medically annoying."
 Several organizations, including the American Association of People with Disabilities and National Down Syndrome Society, called on her to apologize and asked for more open dialogue regarding students with disabilities.
-Eskelsen Garcia apologized on her blog, saying she had misspoken while trying to be funny - she had meant to say "chronically tardy", and by "medically annoying" she had meant those who use their own problems to purposefully disrupt class and the teacher, rather than those with medical issues.
+Eskelsen Garcia apologized on her blog, saying she had misspoken while trying to be funny; she had meant to say "chronically tardy", and by "medically annoying" she had meant those who use their own problems to purposefully disrupt class, rather than those with medical issues.

 In 2016, Eskelsen Garcia campaigned for Hillary Clinton.
 She spoke at the 2016 Democratic National Convention.

-After the inauguration of Donald Trump, she described him and the nominee for Secretary of Education Betsy DeVos as having an agenda to "profitize, privatize and ... throw a middle-class child into the street saying, 'Let them eat for-profit vouchers.'".
+After the inauguration of Donald Trump, she described him and the nominee for Secretary of Education Betsy DeVos as having an agenda to "profitize, privatize and ... throw a middle-class child into the street saying, 'Let them eat for-profit vouchers.'"
 More than 1 million emails opposing DeVos' nomination were generated through NEA's online form.
 Eskelsen Garcia continued to oppose the administration's budget priorities in 2018, calling the proposed 13.5% cut in education spending a "wrecking ball" aimed at public schools.

-In 2020, Eskelsen Garcia was instrumental in securing an endorsement by the NEA for 2020 presidential candidate Joe Biden in the primary and general elections.
+In 2020, Eskelsen Garcia was instrumental in the NEA's endorsement of 2020 presidential candidate Joe Biden in the primary and general elections.
 However, some union members stated their voices weren't heard, as "the rank and file were not asked who they wanted to support".
-Joe Biden's goal for education has been described as "support[ing] teachers, but that's about as far as his plan goes" and that there is "no real structural plan".

-In 2020, García was named a candidate for Secretary of Education in the Biden Administration, but Connecticut education commissioner Miguel Cardona was chosen instead.
-She is reported to have a close working relationship with incoming First Lady Jill Biden, fellow NEA member and educator.
+In 2020, García was named a candidate for Secretary of Education in the Biden administration, but Connecticut education commissioner Miguel Cardona was chosen instead.
+She is reported to have a close working relationship with First Lady Jill Biden, fellow NEA member and educator.